kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // AllowOrigins indicates whether the response can be shared with
     // requested resource from the given `Origin`.
     //
-    // The origin consists of a scheme and a host, with an optional port,
+    // The `Origin` consists of a scheme and a host, with an optional port,
     // and takes the form `<scheme>://<host>(:<port>)`.
     //
     // Valid values for scheme are: `http` and `https`.